nextflow-io/nextflow/cloud/README.md

 Quickstart
 ------------

-* Use the script `launch.sh` to launch a set of workers:
+* Use the script `launch.sh` to launch a set of workers, for example:

     $ ./launch 5